pathikrit/node-visionect/README.md

 ### Plugins
 You can access the underlying [axios](https://axios-http.com/) HTTP caller via `vss.http`.
-This makes it possible to use any [axios plugins](https://www.npmjs.com/search?ranking=popularity&q=axios) or utils e.g.
+This makes it possible to use any [axios plugins](https://www.npmjs.com/search?ranking=popularity&q=axios) e.g.
 ```js
 // This will print all API calls as curl commands to console
 const curlirize = require('axios-curlirize')